karmel/vespucci/README.md

 	```

 #### C. Installing genome data

-Note: skip this section if using an Image with the hg19 or mm9 genomes already installed.

 The base image of Vespucci comes with the database set up, but no genome-specific schemas installed. **To install existing genome-specific schemas (hg19, mm9, or dm3):**